r-duh/MuXTalk/README.md

 #### 1) Run MuXTalk as a Docker container (requires Docker installation)
 This is perhaps the most straightforward choice for the general user and only requires Docker to be installed.
 Please see https://docs.docker.com/get-docker/ for installation instructions.

-- Once Docker is installed, the MuXTalk image "muxtalk-docker-app-slim" can either be pulled from Docker Hub or run locally using the .tar file in the link below:
+- Once Docker is installed, the MuXTalk image "rduh/muxtalk:slim" can either be pulled from Docker Hub or run locally using the .tar file in the link below:
 ```
 docker pull rduh/muxtalk:slim
 ```